 SCAM 4: FAKE JOB OPPORTUNITIES.

-LinkedIn is a platform for building professional networks, gets trending information, career courses and job opportunities.
+LinkedIn is a platform for building professional networks, getting trending information, career courses, and job opportunities.

 There are also fake job offers that include malicious attachments or phishing links.
 Clicking on these links or opening the attachment will expose you to all kinds of attacks/scams.
 Therefore, whenever you receive a job offer, be careful to diligently research to ensure you are not being scammed.

 Below are some tips to help you stay safe on LinkedIn.

 - Always do a thorough check on a profile before accepting connection requests.
 Go through their profile and check for red flags as outlined above.

 Also, research job offers, the recruiter, and the company being worked for.
 Most information about legitimate companies can be found on Google.

 - Never share personal information online: never share personal information online, be it, addresses, or phone numbers.
 Legitimate recruiters require just your email address.
 If a recruiter is asking for more personal information, it is mostly a scam.
 Think before sharing.

 - Any email or InMail message that asks you to click a link or open an attachment is mostly a scam.
 The attachment probably contains malware, and the link will probably take you to a fake website.

 - Double-check the email addresses of messages purportedly from LinkedIn teams and avoid any email with a non-LinkedIn domain.